akando42/next-map/public/content/posts/08-18/index.md

 ![Dogecoin](https://storage.googleapis.com/spykman-world/Dogecoin%20Elon%20Promotion.png)

-Britain entered World War One at a much better financial footing than Germany.
+Britain entered World War I at a much better financial footing than Germany.
 Half of Germany foreign investments and assets were in enemy territorials while French only has 10-12% and Britain only 1.3%.
 Britain was planning for a multi-front strategy of attrition to gradually destroy Germany’s military and economic strength while Germany was planning for a fast-paced quick victory.

 ![Dogecoin](https://storage.googleapis.com/spykman-world/Dogecoin%20Elon%20Promotion.png)